jovicic-nastasja/login-form/README.md

-## Application details
+## Aplication details

-Application was created with ReactJS and Firebase.
+Aplication was created with ReactJS and Firebase.

-### Application functions
+### Aplication functions

-The application handles simple login and logout functions.
+The aplication handles simple login and logout functions.

 ## Note: